 A gender pay gap which is positive means that the average pay for women is lower than that for men.
 A gender pay gap which is negative means the opposite: that the average pay for men is lower than that for women.
-Equal pay is where women and men are paid equally for equal work.
-It The gender pay gap is the difference in the average pay of men and are paid equally for equal work.
-It reflects the fairness of pay within grades or levels in the organisation.
-The gender pay gap is the difference in the average pay of men and women.
-It reflects the representation of women and men across grades or levels in an organisation.

-Figure 3: The difference between equal pay and the gender pay gap
+Figure 2: The difference between equal pay and the gender pay gap